F0nz0/NanoSpeech_basecaller/README.md

 ## **Basic Usage**:
 ### **Single Modification version (Inosine-only)**
 The NanoSpeech basecaller is easy to use and need to be feed with a directory containing the fast5 to be basecalled and converted into fasta/fastq files.
+(To note: this script will be deprecated in future releases, please prefer multi-modification version which can also manage pod5 format)

 1) General Usage:

-	Print the help message to visualize all the avaiable options:
+	Print the help message to visualize all the available options:

 		python NanoSpeech.py -h